thephez/backup-readme/platform/markdown/reference-glossary.md

 - Layer2: Drive and DAPI
 - Layer 3: DAPI clients

+## Local network

+A configuration unique to [dashmate](https://www.npmjs.com/package/dashmate) that uses Dash Core's [regtest](#regtest) network type to create a multi-node network on a single computer.
+This configuration allows developers to work independently on their own network for testing and development.

 ## Long Living Masternode Quorum (LLMQ)
 Deterministic subset of the global deterministic masternode list used to perform threshold signing of consensus-related messages